-If denied, find out the basis and appeal
+If denied, find out the basis and file a timely appeal

-1/ FACTS: Find out what the PHA or owner has as a basis to deny you.
+1/FACTS: Find out what the PHA or owner has as a basis to deny you.
 If do not already have, ask to see the information they received (CORI) or find out where a report was obtained and contact that agency to get the report.

-- Advocate should obtain a signed release from the applicant that specifically authorizes the PHA/owner to release the CORI to the advocate (if that is the basis for the denial) - PHA required to provide the actual CORI to advocate with release.
-803 CMR 5.02; 5.11(5)
+- Advocate should obtain a signed release from the applicant that specifically authorizes the PHA/owner to release the CORI to the advocate (if that is the basis for the denial) - ➤ PHA required to provide the actual CORI to advocate with release.
+803 CMR 5.02 (definition of copy and hard copy); 5.11(5)